adilhamza22/Online-Voting-System-using-TCP-Sockets/README.md

 client program.
 The voters will log on from client systems and cast their votes.
 Note that

-One client can cast a vote ONCE AND ONLY ONCE.
-A list of registered voters is available in a text file in the following format:
+One client can cast a vote ONCE AND ONLY ONCE.//THIS CONDITION IS NOT YET IMPLEMENNTED A list of registered voters is available in a text file in the following format:

 Name/CNIC number